 The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API for all kinds of management tasks.
-OCCI was originally initiated to create a remote management API for laaS model-based services, allowing for the development of interoperable tools for common tasks including deployment, autonomic scaling and monitoring.
-It has since evolved into an flexible API with a strong focus on interoperability while still offering a high degree of extensibility.
-The current release of the Open Cloud Computing Interface is suitable to serve many other models in addition to laaS, including e.g. PaaS and SaaS.
+OCCI was originally initiated to create a remote management API for IaaS1 model-based services, allowing for the development of interoperable tools for common tasks including deployment, autonomic scaling and monitoring.
+It has since evolved into a flexible API with a strong focus on interoperability while still offering a high degree of extensibility.
+The current release of the Open Cloud Computing Interface is suitable to serve many other models in addition to IaaS, including PaaS and SaaS.